If you’re not familiar with the name Stefan Kudoke, don’t worry, you soon will be.

-TWL: How did you become involved in the watch industry to begin with and when did you realise you were so passionate about watch making?
+TWL: How did you become involved in the watch industry to begin with and when did you realize you were so passionate about watch making?

 SK: After school I started an apprenticeship to become a watchmaker.
 I learned the handcraft in a shop for repairs and restoration from two experienced master watchmakers.